microsoft/TypeScript-Handbook/pages/Modules.md

 As we've mentioned before, modules do not *merge* like global namespace objects would.
 The recommended solution is to *not* mutate the original object, but rather export a new entity that provides the new functionality.

-Consider a simple calculator interface defined in module `Calculator.ts`.
+Consider a simple calculator defined in module `Calculator.ts`.
 The module also exports a helper function to test the calculator functionality by passing a list of input strings and writing the result at the end.

 #### Calculator.ts